-Of all the signs of menopause, weight gain is the one I find the most distressing and the most pervasive.
+Menopausal weight gain?
+Of all the menopause signs, the weight gain is the one I find the most distressing and the most pervasive.

 And it’s all about my expanding waistline.

 I hate that it’s now almost as hard to bend over and paint my toenails as it was when I was pregnant.
 Additionally, I hate that when I go to yoga and do forward bends and twists there’s a big wad of flesh in my way.
 As well as that I hate that when I’m standing and look down I see my stomach instead of my feet.
-I hate that when I’m sitting I can count my rolls – not telling you how many!
-I hate how I have back fat.
+Besides that, I hate that when I’m sitting I can count my rolls and I’m not telling you how many.
+And I hate how I have back fat.
 Finally, I hate how every year I outgrow my clothes – not everywhere – just around the bits where there are buttons or zips that have decided to part company.

 As a result, I feel guilty.
 I’m a strong woman and I should be able to control my weight.
 I must be eating too much or not exercising enough.
 The self-chastising is never-ending; I’m too lazy, not disciplined enough, it’s all my fault.
 I try the odd diet or health tip being promoted by someone (who inevitably hasn’t reached menopause yet).
 And none of this makes the slightest bit of difference.
-Oh but wait – it does – I actually gain more weight!
+Oh but wait – it does – I actually gain more weight.

-So imagine my curiosity when I stumbled across a book called “Menopause Without Weight Gain” by Debra Waterhouse.
+Imagine my curiosity when I stumbled across a book called “Menopause Without Weight Gain” by Debra Waterhouse.
 This book is wonderful.
 I’m reading it greedily, nodding my head all the way.
 Yes, you understand me Debra, yes I understand what you are saying, yes I’m going to follow your advice.